 In order to limit the brain damage stroke can cause, it is important that you are aware of the signs and symptoms of stroke so that you can take appropriate action quickly because in stroke “time is brain”.
 By doing so, you may be able to lessen your chances of experiencing neuronal damage or even dying.

 A “stroke” is a type of brain attack that results from problems with the blood supply.
 This can happen due to blockages or rupture of the blood vessels within the brain, depriving it of necessary oxygen and nutrients.
-There are two major kinds of stroke:
+There are two major kinds of brain stroke:

 Ischemic strokes are the most common, approx. 85% of all stroke patients, and this is a result of arterial narrowing or blockages.
 Hence the brain is deprived of the blood supply, resulting in oxygen starvation, brain damage, and loss of function.
 This occurs as a result of clots formed in the bloodstream or due to atherosclerosis, a disease where plaque builds up inside our blood vessels.